 a) The Seller’s quality system shall provide means for ready detection and prevention of discrepancies.

 b) The Seller shall undertake any necessary actions to correct and/or prevent the occurrence of nonconforming materials and shall be receptive to Buyer auditing to ensure that said actions have been enacted and are effective.

 c) The Seller shall respond to corrective action requests related to nonconforming product and/or supplier performance within the specified time when requested by the Buyer.

 12) Packaging and Delivery Instructions

-a) The Seller shall package and ship Contract Products in accordance with PO requirements.
-In the absence of specific shipping requirements, materials shall be packaged in accordance with accepted commercial packaging standards.
-Materials shall be packaged and preserved to prevent damage in shipment or introduction of FOD.
+a) The Seller shall package and ship product to prevent damage.
+Unless specific requirements are stated in the purchase order, product shall be packaged in accordance with accepted commercial packaging standards for product preservation and prevention of Foreign Object Debris (FOD).
 Boxes, crates, and other shipping containers will be of sufficient strength to prevent breakage in transit.

 b) The Seller shall provide adequate inspection control of the preservation, packaging, and shipping process to assure all products are complete and all required documentation has been provided.